Guatemala – Fuego

 Two photos of the eruption of Fuego volcano September 13, 2012

 Here is a testimonial written by Guatemalan Ph.D. candidate Rüdiger Escobar-Wolf about the value of the IVM-Fund’s support for volcano monitoring at Fuego.
-We will update this website as we progress on our Fuego volcano program.

 Please support volcano monitoring at Fuego volcano in Guatemala by making a donation.